-The Nnamdi Kanu phenomenon - The Herald Nigeria
+The Nnamdi Kanu Phenomenon - The Herald Nigeria

 With the kind of influence he wields, Kanu is in a position to dictate the political future of the South East.
 The same political leaders who posed for photographs at the Aso Villa will go to him at night and beg him to support their candidates if future elections hold in that region.
 They will condemn Kanu during the day, but lick his boots at night.

-The ancillary challenge however is the worsening trend of ethnic polarization with regards to the control of power at the centre.
+The ancillary challenge, however, is the worsening trend of ethnic polarization with regards to the control of power at the center.
 I describe this as the conflict between the na-my-brother-dey-there syndrome and the no-be-my-brother reactive tendency.
 It used to be the case in this country up till the time President Olusegun Obasanjo left in 2007, that whoever held power in Abuja was openly and strongly supported by other Nigerians, regardless of ethnicity or religion.
-Obasanjo got more support from outside Yorubaland, and probably felt more reassured by persons from outside his own ethnic group and religion.
+Obasanjo got more support from outside Yorubaland and probably felt more reassured by persons from outside his own ethnic group and religion.